Traditional Thai clothing: Formal costume

 The formal Thai costume, ชุดไทยพระราชนิยม (RTGS: chut thai phra ratcha niyom, literally, 'Thai dress of royal endorsement'), includes several sets of dress, designed as the Thai national costume at formal occasions.
-Although described and intended for use as national costume, it is of relatively modern origins, having been conceived in the second half of the 20th century.
+Although described and intended for use as national costume, it is of relatively modern origins, having been developed in the 1960s under the guidance of Her Majesty Queen Sirikit, the Queen Mother.
+She worked with skilled artisans and scholars to improve traditional craftsmanship and create a unique national identity for Thailand.
+Which later led to several styles of the Thai National Dress, including Thai Boromphiman, Thai Siwalai, and Thai Chakri.
+Each style combines traditional Thai artistry with modern design for formal and diplomatic occasions.